 There are many reasons why you should avoid stock index futures, which I will cover in another post, but it only seems to make sense to seek a funded account at said futures prop firms if you plan to trade products with relatively higher margin requirements such as the crude oil, copper, ultra-bond or gold contracts.
 Whether you’ll be able to stay within the defined risk parameters when trading these contracts is an entirely different story.

 This is another point where futures prop firms fall short in their promise of offering a benefit that would otherwise not be available to retail traders.
-The trading commissions are equivalent to retail FCMs such as AMP Futures.
+The trading commissions are more expensive than retail FCMs such as AMP Futures.

 You can check AMP’s commission structure here to compare it for yourself.